smartnic/sigcomm21_artifact/README.md

 ---

 ### Different inputs
-In this experiment, we introduce three input-output types supported by K2: K2 language, BPF C macros and BPF object file, and examples of modifying the original program.
+In this experiment, we introduce three input-output formats supported by K2: BPF C macros, the K2 language, and pre-compiled BPF object files one by one.
+In addition, we show examples of modifying the input program.

 ---

 #### BPF C macros

 Linux kernel supports utilizing [BPF C macros](https://elixir.bootlin.com/linux/v5.4/source/samples/bpf/bpf_insn.h) to write [BPF assembly programs](https://elixir.bootlin.com/linux/v5.4/source/samples/bpf/sock_example.c#L47).
-K2 can take a program in BPF C marcos and produce an optmized one in BPF C marcos.
+In this experiment, we show K2 takes a program in BPF C marcos and produces an optmized one in BPF C marcos.
+We also use an example to show how a user might change the input program.

 ##### Run
 Estimated runtime: 40 seconds.